garysheng/faithwalk-os/perspectives/the-heroism-required-for-fatherhood.md

 It seems that most men have given up on trying.
 It's hard to blame.
 Too many have accepted childlessness as inevitable or postponed family formation indefinitely while chasing careers, experiences, or personal fulfillment.
 The ones who do attempt families often do so without the spiritual preparation the task demands.

-## Rebuild Yourself According To Divine Patterns Today
+## Rebuild Yourself According to Divine Patterns Today

 The path forward isn't obvious, but it starts with an honest assessment: **Am I becoming someone worthy of the trust and followership of an equally yoked wife?
 Am I developing the character, competence, and spiritual depth that family leadership requires?**